scjx123/ip/docs/tp.md

 ![here](Architecture_Diagram.PNG)

 **Main**
 For the main layer, it contains a single class known as Duke.
+Main's interaction with Storage
 When the app launches, Duke loads any previous data from storage and then connects the components of the app in sequence.
 Upon shutting down,  Duke calls upon method to save user's data automatically.

-The class also displays any form a
-**UI**
+Main's interaction with UI
+Main gets/displays messages f display whether and getting of user input **UI**
 **Command Interpreter**
 **Executer**